numpy/numpy/doc/source/dev/development_environment.rst

     $ python -m pip install -r requirements/test_requirements.txt
     $ python -m pip install asv # only for running benchmarks
+    $ python -m pip install spin # utility for running the tests

 To build the development version of NumPy and run tests, spawn interactive shells with the Python import paths properly set up etc., use the